 Kenji’s natural lifetime of barely creating ends meet is flipped the other way up once he reunites along with his childhood friends.
-And along they have to discover the reality of however their past is connected to the cult.
+And along, they have to discover the reality.
+However, their past is connected to the cult.

 This because, as the turn of the century could mean, the possible end of the world.

-In the 16th century Japan, Shinmen Takezou is a wild, rough young man in both his appearance and his actions.
-His hostile nature has won him the rebuke reproach and fear of his village.
+In 16th century Japan, Shinmen Takezou is a wild, rough young man in his appearance and actions.
+His hostile nature has won him the rebuke, reproach, and fear of his village.
 This makes him and his best friend, Matahachi Honiden, to run away in search of something grander than a provincial life.
 The pair enlist in the Toyotomi army, yearning for glory.
-But when the Toyotomi suffers a crushing defeat at the hands of the Tokugawa Clan at the Battle of Sekigahara, the friends barely make it out alive.
+But when the Toyotomi suffers a crushing defeat at the Tokugawa Clan’s hands at the Battle of Sekigahara, the friends barely make it out alive.

 Vagabond is the fictional retelling of the life of one of Japan’s most celebrated swordsmen, the “Sword Saint” Musashi Miyamoto.
 This story is about his rise from a swordsman with no desire other than to become “Invincible Under the Heavens” to an enlightened warrior who slowly learns of the importance of close friends, self-reflection, and life itself.

 During the Warring States period in China, Xin Li and Piao are two brother-like youngsters who dream of becoming Great Generals, despite their low status as orphaned slaves.
 One day, they encounter a man of nobility, who allows Piao to undertake an essential duty within the state of Qin’s royal palace.
-Parting ways, Xin and Piao promise each other to one day become the greatest generals in the world.
+In parting ways, Xin and Piao promise each other to become the greatest generals in the world one day.
 However, after a vicious coup d’état occurs in the palace, Xin meets with a perishing Piao, whose final words spur him into action.
 Also, it leads him to encounter the young and soon-to-be king of Qin, Zheng Ying.

 Although initially on bad terms, Xin and Zheng become friends and start on a path filled with trials and slaughter.
-Zheng’s aim is to bring all the warring states under Qin, and Xin wants to reach to the very top of the army ranks.
+Zheng aims to bring all the warring states under Qin, and Xin wants to reach the top of the army ranks.
 This is set against a backdrop of the persistent calculated battle between states and significant political disruption.
 The two friends endeavor towards their grand ambitions that will change history forever.

 03. Grand Blue